The ‘R51 Pass-By Noise’ test is a plugin for the VBOX Test Suite software.

-Completing a test
+Completing a Test

 To start an online test, the user must first select the correct COM port from the ‘Online’ drop down menu in home tab.
 Once connected to a VBOX, the dashboard will change to show the 'START', 'STOP' and 'RESET' buttons.

-Starting, Stopping and Resetting a test
+Starting, Stopping and Resetting a Test

 By pressing the 'START' button, the software will add a tab to the Test Results area ready to be populated with results once the start and end criteria have been met.
 The 'START' button will also change to a 'PAUSE' button, allowing the user to pause the test.
 To resume the test, simply press the 'RESUME' button.

 To finish a test, simply press the 'STOP' button.
 This will stop all open tests.
-Once the stop button has be pressed, future results cannot be added to that results tab.
+Once the stop button has been pressed, future results cannot be added to that results tab.
 Pressing the 'START' button will open up a new results tab.

 If, for any reason, a mistake has been made during the test, it is possible to restart the test by pressing the 'RESET' button.